 2. From New York to Philadelphia by Train

 Tickets can be purchased either online or at the station; get tickets at least two weeks in advance for the best fares.
 Prices are also higher during peak travel times.
-While the Acela exclusively has Business and First Classes, the Northeast Regional train offers Coach seating; both trains have multiple departures daily and offer café service and Wi-Fi, making commuting between the cities comfortable and easy.
+While the Acela exclusively has Business and First Classes, the Northeast Regional train offers Coach seating; both trains have multiple departures daily and offer café service and free basic Wi-Fi, making commuting between the cities comfortable and easy.
 Regional trains leave New York City as early as 3:25am, with the first express train leaving at 6am.

 An alternative to Amtrak is taking the New Jersey Transit at Penn Station to Trenton, NJ, and connecting to the SEPTA regional train to any of the major stops in Philadelphia.
-The SEPTA is Philly's main public transportation network.
+SEPTA is Philly's main public transportation network.
 This trip takes twice as long as the Amtrak train, mainly due to the wait time of at least 20 minutes between trains, but the journey costs significantly less.